juergenweb/FrontendForms/README.md

 ### getStepsProgressbar()

-This methods returns the progress bar object for further manipulations.
+This methods returns the default progress bar object for further manipulations.
 You can add for example custom classes or change the tag.
+This method is there to offer you the possibility to make changes to the default progress bar if needed.

 ```php
 $form->getStepsProgressbar();